Missoula, Montana: Notable people

 Missoula has produced and been home to a number of notable individuals in varying fields.
 Its natives and residents are referred to as "Missoulians".
 In politics, Jeannette Rankin, the first woman in Congress, was born and raised in Missoula while Senators Mike Mansfield, the U.S.'s longest serving Senate Majority Leader, and Max Baucus, Montana's longest serving U.S. Senator both established careers and joined politics while living in the city.

 Noted athletes who were born or resided in Missoula include five Olympic medalists, Pro Football Hall of Fame Quarterback John Elway, and former Milwaukee Bucks coach Larry Krystkowiak.

-Actor Dana Carvey, filmmaker David Lynch, and award‑winning biologist Leroy Hood were born in Missoula, while Carroll O'Connor and J. K. Simmons attended the University of Montana.
-Composer David Maslanka (1943-2017) lived in Missoula, and musician Jeff Ament, and musician, vlogger, and author Hank Green reside in Missoula.
-Academically, Missoula has been home to Nobel Prize winners Harold C. Urey and Steve Running as well as 20th century Montana historian K. Ross Toole.
+Filmmaker David Lynch, actor Dana Carvey, and award-winning biologist Leroy Hood were born in Missoula, while Carroll O'Connor and J. K. Simmons attended the University of Montana.
+Composer David Maslanka lived in Missoula.
+Musician Jeff Ament and YouTuber, science communicator, novelist, and entrepreneur Hank Green reside in Missoula.
+Academically, Missoula has been home to Nobel Prize winners Harold C. Urey and Steve Running as well as 20th-century Montana historian K. Ross Toole.

 Noted names in literature include Native American poet James Welch, crime novelist James Crumley, former head of the University of Montana's Creative Writing Program Richard Hugo, William Kittredge, a western writer and professor of creative writing at the University of Montana at Missoula, and Norman Maclean, whose A River Runs Through It chronicles his life in early 20th-century Missoula.
 Joanna Klink, poet and professor at the University of Montana.
 Michael Punke, the author of the best-selling novel The Revenant, also lives in Missoula.